 At least half the American population experiences low blood sugar, often due to an improper diet and/or lifestyle.
 Cutting out all sweet foods and eating protein and perhaps some fat every three or four hours can help prevent this cause of anxiety.
 Removing underlying causes, which are mineral imbalances involving zinc, chromium and manganese, takes more effort.

 Nutrient deficiencies.
-Our nervous system requires several dozen minerals, vitamins, fatty acids and amino acids to function at all properly.
+Our nervous system requires several dozen minerals, plus many vitamins, fatty acids and amino acids to function at all properly.
 Deficiencies of nutrients such as calcium, magnesium, zinc, omega-3 fatty acids, and vitamins A, B-complex, C, D3 and E are rampant, especially if one eats any refined foods.

 Inflammation.
 Anxiety and panic attacks are inflamed states of the mind that can be related to having an inflamed body chemistry.
 This is often due to excessive iron, manganese or aluminum, low zinc, a high sodium/potassium ratio or other a few other more complex biochemical imbalances.

 Certain herbs such as ginseng and eluthero are also somewhat stimulatory and can cause anxiety.
 Be careful with supplements, as they are not all benign.

 Reactions to foods or toxic chemicals in foods or in the environment.
 Sensitivity, intolerance or an allergic reaction to a food or something else in the environment can cause severe anxiety.
-Common problems are wheat sensitivity or a an allergy to pasteurized and homogenized dairy products.
+Common problems are wheat sensitivity or an allergy to pasteurized and homogenized dairy products.
 In other cases, the allergy or sensitivity may be respiratory or due to contact with the skin.